pech1002/python/readme.txt

-Python scripts will be created here by Pech1002.
+Python scripts will be created here by Pech.